 People have long used alcohol to relax or reduce inhibitions.
 But with anxiety, fear, and boredom at an all-time high, alcohol use as a coping mechanism has surged.
 The problem is that isolation increases psychological distress, and alcohol, which is a depressant, worsens this.
 While it might initially feel like a stimulant, alcohol slows down the central nervous system once it hits the brain, impacting how you think, act, and feel while lowering blood pressure and heart rate.

 Finally, there are no recommended amounts of alcohol for anyone under 21—zero.
-Let’s ensure you have the facts to make informed choices and learn how to help someone in an emergency.
+Let’s ensure you have the facts to make informed choices and learn how to help someone during an alcohol-related emergency, such as alcohol poisoning, impaired driving incidents, or situations where someone’s health or safety is at immediate risk due to excessive drinking.

-Blood Alcohol Concentration (BAC) measures the amount of alcohol in a person’s bloodstream.
-It’s affected by factors such as the amount of alcohol consumed, the type of drink, how quickly it’s consumed, body weight, gender, and genetics.
-Medications—whether prescribed or not—also play a role.
+Blood Alcohol Concentration (BAC) measures the amount of alcohol in a person’s bloodstream and is influenced by factors such as the type and amount of alcohol consumed, how quickly it’s consumed, body weight, gender, genetics, and even medications—whether prescribed or not.

-Not all drinking is created equal.
-Specific amounts carry varying levels of risk.
-A common misconception is that moderate drinking means a drink a day.
-But that party cup you’re using?
-If it holds 18 ounces, you’re drinking more than one standard drink.
+Not all drinking is created equal, and specific amounts carry varying levels of risk.
+For example, many people mistakenly think moderate drinking means one drink a day, but that “one drink” depends on the size of your glass.
+If your party cup holds 18 ounces, you’re likely consuming more than one standard drink.

 A standard drink contains about 14 grams of pure alcohol: